 Throughout the 1970s, Jordan made many studio and live recordings in Europe and the USA for the Muse and Steeplechase labels.
 He and Art Farmer reunited in 1976 for Art Farmer Quintet at Boomers, the first time the two had recorded together since a Horace Silver session in 1958 (Further Explorations by the Horace Silver Quintet).
 They continued to work together producing a number of excellent albums:

 - You Make Me Smile (1984)

 - Blame It on My Youth (1988)

 - Ph.D.
 (1989)

 Mention must be made of the recordings Jordan made for Bee Hive Records, a Chicago label started in 1977 by Jim and Susan Neumann and named for a local club.
-These include Dr. Chicago with trumpet icon Red Rodney (1985), Hyde Park After Dark (1983) with Chicago legends Von Freeman and Cy Touff and a 1978 session led by trumpeter Dizzy Reece but unissued until the 2015 Mosaic Records compilation The Complete Bee Hive Sessions.
+These include Dr. Chicago with trumpet icon Red Rodney (1985), Hyde Park After Dark (1983) with Chicago legends Von Freeman and Cy Touff and a 1978 sextet session led by trumpeter Dizzy Reece (Manhattan Project).
+All of these were reissued in 2015 on the Mosaic Records compilation, The Complete Bee Hive Sessions.